ryanzhou/wwag/README.md

 * **Object-Oriented Design**: This project contains subclasses that inherit from the `Form` class in WTForms.
 * **Semantic URLs**: Instead of query strings, every entity has a permanent and semantic URL.
 For example, `/videos/4` means the video with `VideoID` = 4.
 This is generally more popular than query strings in modern web application development.
+* **Debugging Mode**: When `DEBUG` is set to `True` in `config.py`, all the database queries that have been run will be logged and displayed at the bottom of each page, including queries that were run in previous requests prior to redirections.

 ## External frameworks and libraries